day8/re-frame/docs/Solve-the-CPU-hog-problem.md

 ### Further Notes

-Going to this trouble is completely unnecessary if the long running task involves I/O (GET, POST, HTML5 database action?) because the browser will handle I/O in another thread and give UI activities plenty of look in.
+Going to this trouble is completely unnecessary if the long-running task involves I/O (GET, POST, HTML5 database action?) because the browser will handle I/O in another thread and give UI activities plenty of look in.